 Judges are required to maintain order in the polling place throughout Election Day.
 All persons present in the polling place, or within the campaign free zone (within 100 horizontal feet of any such room), must obey any lawful order of the judges.
 All serious problems should be reported to the election authority and the judges do have the authority to evict any person creating a disturbance.
 Judges must monitor the polling place throughout the day to ensure no electioneering is taking place within the campaign free zone.

-Please email us at email@example.com become an Election Judge.
+Please complete our online application to become an Election Judge.

 Yes, if you are a qualified high school junior or senior, you can be appointed to serve as an Election Judge.
 High School Principals in Madison County are contacted prior to elections to provide qualifying students’ applications, which must be signed by both the students’ principal and parent/guardian.